UltraMessaging/um_perf/README.md

 Informatica strongly recommends selecting SSDs for persistent Stores that are "optimized for write".

-All tests were performed with 700-byte messages that were flushed (no batching).
+All tests were performed with 700-byte application messages.
+Most tests flushed every message, but the last two included application batching.
+The tests also used
 UM "Smart Sources" and Xilinx (formerly Solarflare) 10-gig NICs with Onload kernel-bypass drivers were used on all hosts.
 In the results below, "K" represents 1,000; "M" represents 1,000,000;